Penglaizhen Formation

 The Penglaizhen Formation (蓬莱镇组 (蓬萊鎮組, Péngláizhèn Zǔ)), is a geological formation in Sichuan, China.
 It was formerly thought to be Late Jurassic in age.
-However, the underlying Suining Formation has been dated to the Mid Cretaceous, so the formation must be this age or later However a subsequent study suggested that the dates for the formation had been altered by geologic processes, and there dating the Suining Formation to the around the Jurassic Cretaceous boundary about 145 Ma, which means that Penglaizhen Formation is likely Early Cretaceous in age.
+The underlying Suining Formation has been dated to the Upper Aptian, about 114 Ma, which would suggest that the Penglaizhen Formation is Albian at the oldest.
+However, a subsequent study suggested that the dates for the Suining Formation have been altered by geologic processes.
+It dates the formation to the around the Jurassic-Cretaceous boundary, about 145 Ma, so the Penglaizhen Formation would likely be Berriasian or Valanginian in age.
 Dinosaur remains are among the fossils that have been recovered from the formation.

 Vertebrate paleofauna

 Indeterminate ornithischian tracks have been recovered from Penglaizhen outcrops in Sichuan, China.